 Sleep apnea is generally brought on by an overdeveloped or underdeveloped area of the throat or mouth.
 If your child has enlarged tonsils, tongue, or any other part of their oral structure, it could put them at risk of developing OSA.

 Furthermore, children who are obese or overweight are much more likely to develop OSA.The extra weight contributes to fatty deposits, which can weigh down the throat muscles and obstruct the airways.

 Treating Your Child’s OSA

-The reason we see dentists for sleep-related problems is the same reason why they’re often the first medical practitioners to spot the warning signs of OSA—they specialize in the airway, and that’s where OSA occurs.
+The reason we see dentists for sleep-related problems is the same reason why they’re often the first medical practitioners to spot the warning signs of OSA—they specialize in treating oral structures, including the airway, which is where OSA occurs.